 So, you haven’t completed the GRE and are concerned this will hinder your acceptance to a PA program.
 Well, we have some great news for you; there are actually over 100 colleges (102, to be exact) across the US that accept students without a GRE score!

-In fact, according to U.S. News, below are the top five PA programs that don’t require applicants to have taken the GRE.
-Rankings are based on U.S. News best Physician Assistant Programs.
+Below are the top five PA programs that don’t require applicants to have taken the GRE.

 As we mentioned above, there are way more than just five PA programs you can apply to without the GRE.
 Check out our complete list (below) to see all the 102 PA school options where the GRE is not a requirement.